Introduction

 Taking proactive steps to maintain good oral hygiene supports gum health and may help reduce plaque and gum inflammation.
 Here are some practical recommendations:

 - Clean between your teeth daily using interdental brushes or floss.
+Brushing alone cannot reach the surfaces between teeth where bacteria often build up.

 Key Points to Remember